 Student ID Cards

-Student ID cards are issued in the UC Business Office, all you need to have is a registered schedule of classes and a photo ID.
+Student ID cards are issued in the UC Business Office, all you need is a registered schedule of classes and a photo ID.
 Your student ID card identifies you as student and works as a loadable card (similar to a debit card).
 Students can load funds (UC Green, Hobo Dough, Trojan Gold or Coyote Cash) onto the card to use in select vending machines and pay for printing in the open computer lab.
 To load funds, visit the Business Office during our hours of operation or through your HOME Campus' website.
 You are responsible for protecting your UC Green ID card and are liable for unauthorized purchases.
 Report lost or stolen ID cards to the UC Business Office.
 ID card replacement fee is $10.
 Balances of unused UC Green funds will be reconciled in accordance with UC policies.
 Click here to review UC Green Policies.

-Sometimes you have to have an official document sent that captures all of your official academic work, proof of academic achievement, and/or evidence of degree completion.
+Sometimes you need an official document that captures all of your official academic work, proof of academic achievement, and/or evidence of degree completion.
 Transcripts are processed at the Registrar’s Office of your Home Campus.
 For transcripts requests, you may visit your home school’s website and/or complete the SDBOR Common Transcript Form found here: https://exchange.parchment.com.
 Note: transcript requests cannot be made over the phone or by email.

-Students may park in any lot that is not designated as “Staff/Faculty” or “Visitor” parking.
-A parking permit is not required.
-All students registered for University Center courses will be assessed a $15.00 Parking Fee (Vehicle Registration Fee) per semester approved by the SD Board of Regents.
+All students registered for University Center courses will be assessed a Parking Fee/Vehicle Registration Fee approved by the SD Board of Regents.
 This fee will be billed to your student account at the beginning of each fall and spring term, excluding summer.
 No parking permits or passes are required.
-Parking tickets will be issued for visitors parking longer than 2 hours in the visitor parking lots, or for parking in OLLI, staff, faculty or handicapped Parking without appropriate permit.
-Students must only park in student parking.
+Parking tickets will be issued for parking in the visitor, state vehicle, or handicapped parking without appropriate permit.
 Maps of our parking lots are available upon request and on the website.
 (See Parking Map).
-Green Car parking is only for vehicles found on the Green Car list.
+Green car parking is only for vehicles found on the Green Car list.
 If you believe there are circumstances that may warrant voiding a ticket, click here for the Parking Ticket Appeal Process and here for the Parking Ticket Appeal form.